-As a former federal firearms prosecutor prosecuting Montgomery County’s most violent offenders, Todd used his background to introduce several measures aimed at reducing gun violence without infringing upon Second Amendment rights.
+As a former federal firearms prosecutor prosecuting Montgomery County’s most violent offenders, Todd is passionate about reducing gun violence and used his background to craft several measures aimed at reducing gun violence without infringing upon Second Amendment rights.
 Most of those bills focus on felons and those who have been disqualified from possessing guns due to mental health issues.
 Todd has also introduced and supported several bills to help our law enforcement community combat gun violence on our streets and in our homes and is proud many of these bills have passed unanimously or with broad bipartisan support.

-New threats require new solutions and we have never faced a threat so severe or pervasive as guns in the hands of those who are bent on harming themselves or others.
-That is why Todd worked with groups like Moms Demand Action Against Gun Violence to introduce Extreme Risk Protective Orders or Red Flag legislation in Pennsylvania.
-His bill is also supported by the Pennsylvania Police Chief’s Association as well as the Pennsylvania District Attorneys Association.
-This legislation will allow family members or law enforcement who believe a person is at extreme risk of hurting themselves or someone else to petition a court to immediately conduct a hearing to determine whether their guns should be removed for up to a year or until they are no longer a threat.
-This legislation has been implemented in several states after terrible tragedies and is pending passage in several more.
+New threats require new solutions and we have never faced a threat so severe or pervasive as guns in the hands of those who are intent on harming themselves or others.
+That is why Todd worked with groups like Moms Demand Action Against Gun Violence and Ceasefire PA to introduce Extreme Risk Protective Orders or Red Flag legislation in Pennsylvania.
+His bill is also supported by medical groups like the Pennsylvania Psychiatric Society, trauma surgeons, and law enforcement groups like the Pennsylvania Police Chiefs Association as well as the Pennsylvania District Attorneys Association.
+This legislation will allow family members or law enforcement who believe a person is an extreme risk of hurting themselves or someone else to petition a court to immediately conduct a hearing to determine whether their guns rights should be temporarily suspended for no longer than one year or until they are no longer a threat – whichever is shorter.
+This legislation has been implemented in nineteen other red and blue states and is pending passage in several more.

 Two-thirds of all gun deaths are suicide.
-Studies found this approach reduced suicides by 7.5% in Indiana and by 13.6% in Connecticut.
+Studies found Extreme Risk Protection Orders reduced suicides by 7.5% in Indiana and by 13.6% in Connecticut.
 With nearly 1000 Pennsylvanians committing suicide with a firearm every year we can save lives by adopting this important legislation today.
 We should act swiftly to empower those who know something is wrong to take action and prevent tragedy before it happens.